tomterl/metalsmith-convert/README.md

 This module uses node-imagemagick-native.
 You must be able to compile c++ code to install imagemagick-native.
-The [Readme][] provides instructions for Linux, Mac OS X and Windows respectivly.
+The [Readme][] provides instructions for Linux, Mac OS X and Windows respectively.

 [Readme]: https://github.com/mash/node-imagemagick-native